FREQUENTLY ASKED QUESTIONS

 CAN I MAKE IMPROVEMENTS TO MY PROPERTY?

-Property improvements must first receive approval as set forth in the development’s restrictions and governing documents.
-Most associations have an architectural control committee that reviews such requests.
+Property improvements must first receive approval as set forth in the governing documents.
+The association has an architectural control committee that reviews such requests.
 In the absence of such a committee, the Board of Directors may be the reviewer.
-It is best to contact the property manager and ascertain how to obtain approval to make improvements.
-Keep in mind that approval should be obtained prior to beginning any work.
+All requests must be made prior to any modifications to the exterior of the property through the Modification Committee Approval Application.

 PROPERTY APPEARANCE IN NEIGHBORHOODS